-Horror checks are required of a character when they enter an area considered horrifying or when they make a Perception check to notice a detail or fact that inspires dread.
+Horror checks are required of a character when they enter an area considered horrifying or when they make Mental Assault: Your mind turns on itself when a Perception check to notice a detail or fact that inspires dread.
 Horror checks might also be required after a successful knowledge check that reveals the unnatural.